awesome-selfhosted/awesome-selfhosted/README.md

 See also [Static site generators](#static-site-generators)

 - [Docstore](http://haldean.org/) - Static document hosting without any server-side processing, does not require you to recompile every time you change an article.
-Clone the repository and add articles in the text/ directory to get started. ([Source Code](https://github.com/haldean/docstore)) `BSD` `Javascript`
+Clone the repository and add articles in the text/ directory to get started. ([Source Code](https://github.com/haldean/docstore)) `BSD-3-Clause` `Javascript`
 - [Flatdoc](http://ricostacruz.com/flatdoc/) - A small Javascript file that fetches Markdown files and renders them as full pages. `MIT` `Javascript`
 - [markdown-tree](https://github.com/mil/markdown-tree) - Serve a hierarchy / tree directory of markdown files.
 Use intended for small sites built in markdown. `MIT` `Ruby`
 - [Read the Docs](https://docs.readthedocs.org/en/latest/install.html) - Host documentation, making it fully searchable and easy to find; import your docs using any major version control system, including Mercurial, Git, Subversion, and Bazaar. ([Demo](https://readthedocs.org/projects/), [Source Code](https://github.com/rtfd/readthedocs.org)) `MIT` `Python`